alexyan1/PublicTransitDelays/README.md

 # NYC Transit Delay Prediction System

 A machine learning system to predict public transit delays in New York City using historical MTA data.
+Created for UCSB DataOrbit 2025 in 36 hours.

 ![Demo Screenshot](static/image.png)